One size does not fit all:

 The Center for Independence at CCSN offers expert consultation to young adults, families, schools, adult service agencies, 18-21 programs, and transition academies, to prepare individuals with ASD to live more independent and productive lives.

-Research has proven that individuals on the autism spectrum can achieve greater independence, professional success, and a better quality of life if they are provided with effective training, intervention, and support during their young adult years.
+Research has shown that individuals on the autism spectrum can achieve greater independence, professional success, and a better quality of life if they are provided with effective training, intervention, and support during their young adult years.

 Starting in middle school, families, school based teams, and community providers need to increase their efforts to prepare individuals for the challenges of adulthood.